dcoales/Thortiq/docs/thortiq_spec_phase_1.md

 The user should be able to select multiple nodes.
 Selected nodes have a light blue background.

 The user should be able to select multiple nodes by dragging the cursor across multiple nodes.

-If all the children of a parent node are selected by dragging and the user continues dragging to the next sibling of the parent of the selected nodes then the parent of the selected nodes, and all its children, will automatically be selected as well.
-This ensures that at the highest level of selected nodes all selected nodes are siblings

 #### 2.1.5 Basic Node Editing
 The user can click anywhere on a node and the editing cursor appears wherever the user clicked on the node.